Al Tahrir (newspaper): History and ownership

 The daily was launched in July 2011 following the ouster of Hosni Mubarak and was named after the Tahrir Square.
 It is the second daily started during the Egyptian Revolution of 2011.

-One of its owners and board chairman is Ibrahim El Moellam, who also owns the independent Al Shorouk daily.
-Ibrahim Eissa is the other founder and editor-in-chief of the daily.
+One of its owners and board chairman was Ibrahim El Moellam, who also owns the independent Al Shorouk daily.
+Ibrahim Eissa was another cofounder and editor-in-chief of the daily.

+Al Tahrir became an online-only publication in September 2015.
+It permanently folded in August 2019.

 Content and editors

-Al Tahrir is an 18-page daily.
+Al Tahrir was an 18-page daily.
 In July 2011, Ibrahim Mansour, the executive editor of the daily, argued that it primarily targets young readers, who "lost faith in the print media because it served the regime."
-Significant editors of the daily include Ibrahim Mansour, Belal Fadl, Omar Taher and Ahmed Esseily.
-Mahmoud Salem, who was a leading novelist, published weekly articles in the daily, the last of which involved criticisms over the Muslim Brotherhood in Egypt.
+Significant editors of the daily included Ibrahim Mansour, Belal Fadl, Omar Taher and Ahmed Esseily.
+Mahmoud Salem, who was a leading novelist, published weekly articles in the daily, the last of which contained criticisms over the Muslim Brotherhood in Egypt.

 Following the US President Barack Obama's description of the July 2013 events in Egypt as a "coup" the daily published an English message on its front page on 4 July, saying "It's a revolution .. not a coup."